 The School encourages everyone who has a genuine concern to ‘speak up’ and raise the matter so that it can be addressed.
 There are several ways this can be done.
 You may wish to raise the matter with your tutor, line manager, supervisor, Departmental Manager, Head of Department or Head of Division.

 To support individuals to raise concerns the School has set up the following ways these can be reported:

 Harassment and bullying should not be tolerated.
 LSE’s inclusive working and social environment is all of our responsibility and it’s vital we encourage, support and behave appropriately to one another.
 Report it, Stop it is the School’s anti-bullying and harassment campaign provides a confidential reporting form for use by staff, students and governors to be able to report bullying and harassment.

 The School’s Whistleblowing Policy (PDF) confirms our commitment to ensuring the School has an open culture where individuals are supported to raise concerns.
 The policy reinforces this by stating that we encourage the reporting of any genuine concerns of wrongdoing and that the School is committed to ensuring that individuals are not adversely affected as a result of reporting such wrongdoing.

-The School has appointed a whistleblowing organisation, EXPOLINK, to provide a free, anonymous and confidential service for all members of the School community to be able to raise any concerns about unethical or illegal practices.
-Whilst such incidents are rare we understand that it might be difficult for you to raise concerns about possible theft, fraud, malpractice or harassment and this service will make it easier for you to speak up.
+The School has appointed a whistleblowing organisation, EQS, to provide a free, anonymous and confidential service for all members of the School community to be able to raise any concerns about unethical or illegal practices.
+Whilst such incidents are rare, we understand that it might be difficult for you to raise concerns about possible theft, fraud, malpractice or harassment and this service will make it easier for you to speak up.